agiang42sjsu/cmpe255-project-grp/README.md

 ## Repository Navigation:
 1) Preprocessing.ipynb
 	- This file processes the raw yelp dataset and filters out reviews, users, and businesses for a specific state
-        - The full Yelp dataset can be found here: https://www.yelp.com/dataset/download
 2) recommender_down_select.ipynb
 	- This file opens the preprocessed dataset and runs a gridsearch using different predictive rating algorithms to determine the best hyperparameters for each algorithm
         - A k-folds of 5 cross-validation was ran for each algorithm with their best hyperparameters to determine the algorithm with the lowest RSME